grafana/grafana/docs/sources/features/panels/logs.md

 ## Visualization Options

 1. **Time**: Show/hide the time column.
-This is the timestamp associated with the log line as reported from the datasource.
+This is the timestamp associated with the log line as reported from the data source.
 2. **Order**: Set to **Ascending** to show the oldest log lines first.
 3. **Wrap lines**: The wrapped-line option is set as a default, unwrapped setting results in horizontal scrolling.
 4. **Unique labels**: Show/hide the unique labels column which includes only non-common labels.